 Software performance testing is conducted at regular intervals, mainly for the validation and verification of both qualitative and quantitative attributes of the software under development.
-Since many organizations tie valuable resources such as money and time to software development, performance tests are control mechanisms that draw attention to deviation from agreed standards in scalability, resource usage and reliability.
+Since many organizations tie valuable resources such as money and time to software development, performance tests are control mechanisms that draw attention to deviation from agreed standards in scalability, resource usage, and reliability.

 The goals of performance testing

 A performance test is undertaken to evaluate the performance of a system, a network or a software program, under a specific workload.
 The key parameters include speed, responsiveness, stability and scalability tested in diverse load conditions.
 The primary goal is to assess the usability of the final product and to rectify any running time issues before the final release.
-The major types of performance testing include load, endurance, spike, volume and stress testing.
+The major types of performance testing include load, endurance, spike, volume, and stress testing.

 Performance tests are not one-off but are continuous improvement practices

 To tap the best benefits of testing, the multi-faceted process must happen on a continuous basis and not as a piecemeal exercise.
 Identifying the test environment is an important juncture.
 The test environment must be reflected, as much as possible, the characteristics of the production environment.
-Abnormal application behaviour must be intuitively identified in performance tests so that timely corrective action may be taken.
+Abnormal application behavior must be intuitively identified in performance tests so that timely corrective action may be taken.
 Real-time application performance monitoring, when integrated at the right time will help identify and reduce software bottlenecks.